transposit-connectors/athena_queries_to_slack/README.md

 > `dynamoTableName`: the Dynamo table same as above <br>
 > `channelName`: Slack channel name you want to post the data in.
 Use `@yourUserName` to send to yourself

-Step 3: Create a scheduled task to query Athena every day Fork this app, then navigate to Deploy -> Scheduled Tasks -> New Scheduled Task.
+Step 3: Create a scheduled task to query Athena every day<br>
+Fork this app, then navigate to Deploy -> Scheduled Tasks -> New Scheduled Task.<br>
 You will need to set up two scheduled tasks.
 The first scheduled task(`run_query`) stores executionId of an Athena query to DynamoDB, so the second scheduled task(`post_to_slack`) can take that executionId and fetch results.
 The first scheduled task should run before the second to make sure Athena can finish executing queries.

 You should set up these fields for the first task:<br>